 **This article contains affiliate links, and we will be compensated for any purchase made by clicking on them.
 Thank you for supporting Miss Millennia Magazine!**

 This comic tale of juggling a work, family, and personal life is something that any woman can relate to in some part.
 Tina Fey lends her voice in Bossypants that is relatable on so many levels, giving anyone who reads it hope in knowing that we’re not alone in thinking that life is one crazy ride.

-If you’re a creative type, this book has a ton of suggestions and exercises on how to incorporate those creative juices into your life.
+If you’re a creative type, The Creative Habit: Learn It and Use It for Life (Learn In and Use It for Life) has a ton of suggestions and exercises on how to incorporate those creative juices into your life.
 If you feel like you’ve hit a brick wall and ideas just aren’t coming to you anymore, pick this book up and see what happens.
 A creative spark from this book may give you new inspiration for your life and career.

 There’s a lesson to be learned in Swing Time that follows the lives of two fictional characters.
 It can help give you a sense of perspective and remind you that developing a career is a journey.
 The themes of talent, ideas, and the struggles of adult life are woven through the narrative, lives, and friendship of Tracey and Aimee.

 This book follows the careers of five women who navigated their way through the male-dominated and competitive industries of orchestral conducting and business.
 The book itself draws on five years worth of research in which the authors identified five categories that any career-seeking woman should be mindful of: meaning, framing, connecting, engaging, and energizing.
 These characteristics can be found in all of these books and are good things to incorporate into your job search and brainstorming.